Adaptive Approximate Policy Iteration: PROOF SKETCH

-\section{Proof sketch}
+\section{PROOF SKETCH}

 In this section, we provide a proof sketch for Theorem \ref{thm:main}.
-Technical details are deferred to Appendix~\ref{sec:proof_main} in the supplementary material.
+Technical details are deferred to Appendix~\ref{sec:proof_main}.
 At a high level, we bound the two terms in the regret decomposition Eq.~\eqref{eqn:regret_dec} separately.
 While the first term is bounded by the fast mixing condition, the second term is split into the regret due to value function estimation error and the regret due to online learning reduction.

 \textbf{Step 1: fast mixing.} To bound the first term in Eq.~\eqref{eqn:regret_dec}, we require the following uniform fast mixing condition, which is used frequently in online MDP literature \citep{even2009online,neu2010online}.
 Note that ergodic MDPs that this paper focuses on automatically satisfy this condition. \begin{condition}[(Uniform fast mixing)] There exists a number $\tmix>0$ such that for any policy $\pi$ and any pair of distributions $\mu$ and $\mu'$ over $\cX$, it holds that